 - Make the session recordings available on-demand.
 This will continue the buzz around your event long past the event has ended, and means more exposure too.
 You could also write up some key takeaways from each session and send these to all attendees and/or include them in your next newsletter.

 - Prepare a highlights reel from each session and share on your social media channels to keep you in front of your audience.
-You could also ask your speakers and employees to share them.
+You could also ask your speakers and employees to share them, further helping to extend the life of your virtual event.

 - Share detailed reports of the event with your speakers and sponsors.
-Seeing things like engagement rate, attendance and delegate traffic gives tangible proof of ROI and also gives you, as the organiser, valuable insight into what you can improve on for next time.
+Seeing things like engagement rate, attendance and delegate traffic gives tangible proof of ROI and also gives you, as the organiser, valuable insight into the success of your virtual event and what you can improve on for next time.

-If you need some more help on planning your virtual event, check out this piece on 10 Simple Steps To Planning A Virtual Event, or get in touch with our Virtual Event Experts below for a free consultation.
+If you need some more help on virtual event planning, check out this piece on 10 Simple Steps To Planning A Virtual Event, or get in touch with our Virtual Event Experts below for a free consultation.
+For more guidance and advice on how to plan unforgettable virtual events, check out our Complete Guide To Virtual Events.